ChrisTowles/Blog-old/pages/in-progres-posts/i-am-a-bad-developer.md

 So a few things have happened lately that have have made reflect on what type of developer I am.

 - the great github copolite debete
 - A Tweet i posted got replied to by one of programmer heros.
 - Thinking about Career Driection
 - Talking with my twin brother, and him pushing me to learn more `Rust`.
 - reading 11 level programmer
 - finding several amazing repos that Completly altered the way i saw a few things

+## github copolite

+So while everyone i follow on twitter from

+but there the problem.
+It didn't hurt. me and it should have.

-##
+## Tweet from heros

+people i would love to work with, people i could learn from.

 ## Career Direction - I solve problems